Special Investigations Unit Investigative Procedures

 Cooperation and candor to the Agency

-An LEA whose employee or other agent knowingly supplies false information to investigators, or who performs any act that has the effect, or attempted effect, of intimidating, retaliating against, or in any way influencing the candid testimony of any witness or otherwise interfering with a SAI may be issued an amended notice expanding the SAI for further investigation and potential sanctions.
+An LEA whose employee or other agent knowingly supplies false information to investigators, or who performs any act that has the effect, or attempted effect, of intimidating, retaliating against, or in any way influencing the candid testimony of any witness or otherwise interfering with a SI may be issued an amended notice expanding the SI for further investigation and potential sanctions.

-Upon completion of the SAI, SIU will issue a preliminary report in accordance with Section 39.058 of the TEC and Chapter 157 of the TAC.
-The preliminary report is a draft and audit working papers of the investigation.
+Upon completion of the SI, SIU will issue a preliminary report in accordance with Section 39.004 of the TEC.
+The preliminary report is a draft and audit working paper of the investigation.

-The preliminary report will be provided to any person TEA finds to have violated a law, rule, or policy and will:
+The preliminary report will be provided to the LEA and any person TEA finds to have violated a law, rule, or policy and will: